 The nominator will be advised of the outcome of the nomination.
-The prize recipient will be notified under embargo, in writing and invited to receive their award at the Prime Minister's Prizes for Science presentation dinner event.
+Prize recipients will be notified under embargo, in writing and invited to receive their award at the Prime Minister's Prizes for Science presentation dinner event.

 1.1.
 Introduction